nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - System aborts the change and returns to the previous state.
     - System displays a message: "Operation cancelled."
     - **Use case ends.**

+**Use Case: Get Warnings Before Making Major Changes**

+1. Tutor initiates a major change (e.g., deleting a student record or modifying multiple student details at once).
+2. System detects the action as a major change.
+3. System prompts the tutor with a warning message describing the potential consequences (e.g., "Warning: You are about to delete [Student's name].
+This action cannot be undone.
+Do you wish to proceed?").
+4. Tutor reviews the warning and confirms whether to proceed or cancel.
+5. If confirmed, the system proceeds with the requested changes and displays a success message.

+   **Use case ends.**

+**Extensions:**

+* 2a.
+The list is empty.
+    * 2a1.
+System shows a message, "No contacts available."
+      Use case ends.

 **Use Case: Explore App with Sample Student Data**